Patrick: Oh! East? I thought you said "Weast".

 - Scooby-Doo, Where Are You!: In "Mine Your Own Business", It's revealed that Mystery Inc is lost because Shaggy has been reading their map upside down, which Velma points out.

-- Talespin: In an inversion, one episode actually causes the hero to go in the right direction.
+- In an inversion, "The Idol Rich" has an example that actually causes the hero to go in the right direction.
 While looking for a treasure with a clue that it was "right under his nose", he ends up looking at a map upside down and realizes that a lake that everyone saw as being shaped like a moose head looked like a mustachioed nose from the other direction.